 1/2 cup chopped onion

-Add chicken, mix and refrigerate while you prepare the sauce.
+Add chicken to yogurt mixture, mix and refrigerate while you prepare the sauce.

-Heat a large sauce pan over medium heat, then add vegetable oil.
-Add onions, cook until soft; 5 minutes.
-Add the grated ginger, garlic, cumin, and 1/2 teaspoon salt.
+Heat a large saucepan over medium heat, add vegetable oil.
+Add onions, cook about 3 minutes or until fragrant.
+Add the ginger, garlic, cumin, and 1/2 teaspoon salt.
 Stir to mix all of the spices together and coat the onions.

-Let sauce start to bubble before adding in the chicken/yogurt mixture.
+Let sauce bubble before adding in the chicken/yogurt mixture.
 This way you know your sauce is hot enough to cook your chicken and keep it juicy.

-I served the Chicken Tikka Masala over Jasmine Rice, garnished with cilantro, and a piece of pita.
+I served the Chicken Tikka Masala over Jasmine Rice with a slice of pita and garnished with cilantro.

--Replace the chicken with tofu, broccoli, cauliflower, or potatoes.
+**Replace the chicken with tofu, broccoli, cauliflower, or potatoes.
 Season at the beginning of the preparation stage to marinate the veggies and tofu before the cooking step.
+Read my post on Lemon Pepper Tofu to see my tip of making the best tofu-chicken texture.

--Use coconut milk to substitute for the yogurt.
-You might have to add a thickening agent like activated yeast or flour.
+**Use coconut milk to substitute for the yogurt.
+You might have to add a thickening agent like nutritional yeast or flour.